Chairman: Sir Graham Meldrum CBE, OStJ

 Deputy Chair: Tony Yeaman

-Tony has worked for both the Public and Private sector in the last 30 years and became a Non- executive director with the Trust in October 2006 and Vice
+Tony has worked for both the Public and Private sector in the last 30 years and became a Non- executive director with the Trust in October 2006 and Vice Chair in 2010.

 He started off in private practice training to be a solicitor and moved, continuing his career, to British Gas being there throughout the privatisation programme.
-After qualifying, he moved back into Solicitors private practice specialising in complex personal injury claims.
+After qualifying, he moved back into solicitors private practice specialising in complex personal injury claims.

-He later joined the Health Service and served as one of a team of Regional Solicitors to a large Regional Heath Authority based in Hampshire, advising on all aspects of the operation of the NHS.
-Following major reforms and six years service he contracted out and re-joined the private sector where for the last 12 years he has continued his specialism in Health Service related issues for two National law firms.
+He later joined the health service and served as one of a team of Regional Solicitors to a large Regional Heath Authority based in Hampshire, advising on all aspects of the operation of the NHS.
+Following major reforms and six years service he contracted out and re-joined the private sector where, for the last 12 years, he has continued his specialism in health service related issues for two national law firms.

 He has gained an MBA and served for several years as a Trustee to the Macfarlane Trust.
 He is noted in Chambers and Partners guide to the legal profession as a leader in his field.
 He is married with 4 children and lives in Solihull West Midlands.

 Tony Murrell, started his career in a small timber merchant’s, where he served a commercial apprenticeship before joining the Xerox Corporation in 1976.
 He worked his way up through the organisation to Financial Controller/Director roles in the U.S. and Europe.

 Tony then had the opportunity to specialise in Supply Chain Management and was appointed as European Director, Customer Supply Chain Operations re-engineering the entire supply chain and manufacturing assembly operations.
 Prior to retiring in 2005, he was appointed Director, Business Operations in 2003, centralising back office processes and systems to support a new business model.